isuihko/selolaskuri/README.md

 Now all Selolaskuri's versions are under same Visual Studio's solution:
 - **Selolaskuri** which is WinForms version and desktop application, can be installed into Windows computer.
 - **Selolaskuri.WPF**, user interface created with WPF/XAML (WPF is newer than WinForms) and is also a desktop application, can be installed into Windows computer.
 Resizable window.
 More in folder Selolaskuri.WPF.
-- **Selolaskuri.Razor**, ASP.NET Razor Pages version, user interface under development **NEW!!** You can try the program https://selolaskurirazor20200308095542.azurewebsites.net/Selolaskuri (at this moment, may not be there permanently) Works with any browser and mobile phones.
+- **Selolaskuri.Razor**, ASP.NET Razor Pages version (, user interface under development **NEW!!** You can try the program in Azure https://selolaskurirazor20200308095542.azurewebsites.net/Selolaskuri (at this moment, may not be there permanently) Works with any browser and mobile phones.
 - **Selolaskuri.XBAP**, user interface created with WPF/XAML and is a web application with the limit that it runs only in IE browser.
 More in https://github.com/isuihko/isuihko.github.io including executable for Internet Explorer.

 If you've downloaded all source codes, you can choose, which of the application to run in Visual Studio: in Solution Explorer right click Project's name, choose Set as StartUp Project and then click Start.

-You can try the Razor pages version of the program from Azure
+To compile Razor pages sources Visual Studio 2019 is required.

 ------